dropshipping vs affiliate marketing

 No cost for being an affiliate

-In the affiliate marketing business model, startup costs are typically low.
-Affiliates usually don’t have to pay any fees, since merchants often cover the costs on affiliate networks like ClickBank or Amazon Associates.
+It’s relatively inexpensive to get started as an affiliate marketer.
+Affiliates usually don't have to pay any fees, since merchants often cover the costs on affiliate networks like ClickBank or Amazon Associates.
 Affiliates generally need to pay only for their own website and hosting, which keeps expenses down.

 An affiliate marketing business can be a great way to earn passive income.
 Initially, you need to set up ads or create content to drive sales.
 Once that's in place, your ads can keep running and generating revenue in the background.